 Our 2-bedroom little jewel, Dill 'n Thyme Cottage, is noted in the history books as the second cottage built for his family in 1911 by a Norwegian sea captain, whose estate sold it to the present owners in 1982.
 It underwent an architectural remodel in 1992, with special instructions to keep the New England cottage feel at the same time as maximizing the spectacular view, creating a totally secure seismic structure (after all, Tomales Bay is the San Andreas fault!), and providing all the carefree conveniences to vacationers, including unlimited bandwidth WiFi and DISH TV with a free Netflix account via Roku 3.

-We provide the drip coffee maker, the coffee grinder, the cappuccino maker, the margarita blender & for our guests who stay a week, a free bottle of wine.
+We provide a brand new 3-system coffee maker, the coffee grinder, the cappuccino maker, the margarita blender & for our guests who stay a week, a free bottle of wine.
 New range & microwave & a workhorse of a dishwasher and a fully stocked kitchen make k.p. duty a breeze!
 We do ask that you run your last load of dishes upon your departure, so Ana can put them away.
-We even have an outdoor shower (hot water!) to wash all the sand away to avoid sharing it with all your other houseguests.
+We even have an outdoor shower (hot water!) to wash all the sand away to avoid sharing it with all your other house guests.
 In the same spirit, we ask that you leave your shoes outside the front door & go sock-footed inside!
 Beach flipflops are outside the front door in a basket right next to our beloved big blue 'Blu-ga Whale' charcoal BBQ (bring your favorite briquettes or preferred wood lump charcoal.).